Monday, July 26, 2021

 Passing Utica, NY

-Locks 21 and 22 are down locks which means they lower you rather than raise you.
-Going down is so much gentler than going up.
-These two locks drop us to the Western Erie Canal where the view changes dramatically.
-As we approached the dog leg turn at Fish Creek, boat traffic increased from both directions.
-We navigated the narrow turn, then all hell broke loose.
+As we approached the dog leg turn at Fish Creek, the boat traffic increased.
+We navigated the narrow left turn, then all hell broke loose.
 Hundreds of boats were coming at us from every direction.
-It's a no-wake zone so everyone was going relatively slow but there was so much chaos it took our breath away.
+Everyone was going relatively slow in the no-wake zone but there was so much chaos it took our breath away.
 It was like entering a time warp into a different world.
-Sylvan Beach is a resort town!
-There are lots of people and boats.

 Serenity keeping her eyes on Mystic at Sylvan Beach